eclipse-iceoryx/iceoryx2/doc/release-notes/iceoryx2-unreleased.md

 * Introduce `RelocatableOption` and `RelocatableDuration` which are `ZeroCopySend` [#1312](https://github.com/eclipse-iceoryx/iceoryx2/issues/1312)
-* Refactor to enable users to pull in Iceoryx2 as a Bazel module/dependency [#1263](https://github.com/eclipse-iceoryx/iceoryx2/issues/1263)
+* Enable users to pull in iceoryx2 as a Bazel module/dependency [#1263](https://github.com/eclipse-iceoryx/iceoryx2/issues/1263)

 ### Bugfixes